What is the Garden of Remembrance and where is it?

 How do we get the ashes to you?

-There are a number of possibilities for you to consider:
+There are two possibilities for you to consider:

 - You could choose to bring the ashes with you on the day of the burial.

 - You could arrange for the Funeral Director to bring the ashes to the church on your behalf before the day of the burial.
 Please ask the Funeral Director to contact us directly to arrange a date and time for this to happen.

 Whichever option you decide on, please do let us know.
 In all cases, please ensure that you provide us with the Certificate of Cremation.
 The burial cannot take place without this certificate.

 What happens on the day of the burial?

 On the day of the burial, the Minister (and Verger if assisting) will meet you in the Garden of Remembrance unless other arrangements have been made in advance.
 A short service will take place, led by the Minister, during which prayers are said and the ashes are placed into the pre-prepared space in the Garden of Remembrance.
 The service normally only takes a few minutes, but can be longer if you wish to have additional readings (for example a poem).
 Once the service has ended, the earth which has been taken from the hole is replaced.

 Can I leave flowers or ornamental objects in the Garden of Remembrance?

 No, in accordance with churchyard regulations, flowers and ornamental objects are not permitted.
 However, St. Mary’s Church have a team who look after the planting in the churchyard and Garden of Remembrance, and we aim to ensure attractive planting is in place.